- Publication 530 - Introductory Material

 If you meet all of the tests listed above and you itemize your deductions in the year you get the loan, you can either deduct the full amount of points in the year paid or deduct them over the life of the loan, beginning in the year you get the loan.
 If you do not itemize your deductions in the year you get the loan, you can spread the points over the life of the loan and deduct the appropriate amount in each future year, if any, when you do itemize your deductions.

 Enter on Schedule A (Form 1040), line 10, the home mortgage interest and points reported to you on Form 1098 (discussed next).
-If you did not receive a Form 1098, enter your deductible interest on line 11, and any deductible points on line 12.
+If you didn't receive a Form 1098, enter your deductible interest on line 11, and any deductible points on line 12.
 See Table 1 below for a summary of where to deduct home mortgage interest and real estate taxes.

 If you paid home mortgage interest to the person from whom you bought your home, show that person's name, address, and social security number (SSN) or employer identification number (EIN) on the dotted lines next to line 11.
 The seller must give you this number and you must give the seller your SSN.
 Form W-9, Request for Taxpayer Identification Number and Certification, can be used for this purpose.
 Failure to meet either of these requirements may result in a $50 penalty for each failure.